 Should I consider euthanasia for my dog with severe IVDD?

 If you're the pet parent of a dog that has been diagnosed with severe IVDD you are likely facing some very difficult questions regarding treatment for your beloved pet.
 Your vet will be sure to explain the treatment options that are available, and the likely outcome for each.
-Caring for a dog that is recovering from IVDD can be time-consuming and costly whether you opt for surgical or non-surgical treatment.
+Caring for a dog that is recovering from IVDD can be time-consuming whether you opt for surgical or non-surgical treatment.

 Every pet is different and your dog's prognosis will depend on a number of factors including your dog's age, the severity of the spinal injury, where on the spine the injury is located, and the length of time between symptoms appearing and treatment.
 Your vet will carefully and compassionately explain your dog's likelihood of recovery so that you are able to make an informed treatment decision.
 If you are considering euthanasia for your dog following an IVDD diagnosis, speak to your vet openly and honestly, they have been trained to help you make the best decision for you and your pet.